What is Premature Ejaculation (PE)?

 Premature ejaculation is a disorder where ejaculation occurs within 1 minute of the beginning of intercourse/penetration and causes distress to the individual or couple involved.
 Sometimes called “rapid ejaculation,” PE is the most prevalent sexual issue among men.

 Is premature ejaculation treatable?

 PE is treatable, yet can take time and patience may be needed.
 Depending on the cause, PE may take minutes to weeks to years to be solvable.
-There are two types of people documented: Lifelong Premature Ejaculation and Acquired Premature Ejaculation.
+There are two types of PE documented: Lifelong Premature Ejaculation and Acquired Premature Ejaculation.
 Lifelong PE has effected a person since their first sexual experience.
 Acquired PE has a starting point after a person first sexual experience.
-Some men experience subjective PE that is not really PE, but they truly believe the ejaculation too quickly.
+Some men experience subjective PE that is not really PE, but they truly believe that ejaculation occurs too quickly.
 Other men experience variable PE which is an inconsistent experience with PE.

 What types of treatment are helpful for premature ejaculation?